kulcsarrudolf/pasztor.at/content/blog/2016-10-11-sql-introduction-part1.md

 categories: blog
 date: "2016-10-11T00:00:00Z"
 publishDate: "2016-10-11T00:00:00Z"
-excerpt: Whether you are running a web app, a financial system or a game, you need some method of storing your data.
+summary: Whether you are running a web app, a financial system or a game, you need some method of storing your data.
 SQL allows you to query most traditional databases, like MySQL or PostgreSQL.
 Let's take a look.
 tags: